peterGdot/Pyther.Ioc/readme.md

 ## Why using an Ioc container

 An _IoC Container_ simplifies the creation of instances.
 It resolves object dependencies and is optimized to create instances on first use.
 It also makes it possible to replace classes with other (mock) implementations by changing one line of code.
 And it works perfectly with constructor dependency injections, forcing you to write cleaner code.
-It can also replace "global" collecton classes.
+It can also replace "global" collection classes.

 In short, you define how instances are to be created, not when.